Lillard scores 34 and Blazers beat Lakers 100-93 in Game 1 - WHIZ News

-James had 23 points, 17 rebounds and 15 assists for this 24th postseason triple-double.
-His assists were a career playoff high.
+James had 23 points, 17 rebounds and 15 assists, becoming the first player to have as many points, rebounds and assists in the playoffs.
+It was his 24th postseason triple-double and his assists were a career playoff high.

+“We had a couple of breakdowns, which you can’t have down the stretch, especially against a team like Portland,” James said.

 Jusuf Nurkic had 16 points and 15 rebounds for Portland, which led by as many as 16 points in the first half.
-The Lakers narrowed the advantage to 57-56 at the break and stayed close the rest of the way.
+The Lakers, making their first playoff appearance since 2013, narrowed the advantage to 57-56 at the break and stayed close the rest of the way.

 Trailing 78-75 going into the final period, the Lakers tied it at 78 on Kyle Kuzma’s 3-pointer.
 James’ layup gave Los Angeles the lead, and Kuzma added a pair of free throws and another layup to extend it to 84-78.

-Lillard’s 3-pointer tied it at 87 with 5:46 to go and CJ McCollum’s floater gave Portland the lead.
+Lillard’s 3-pointer tied it again at 87 with 5:46 to go and CJ McCollum’s floater gave Portland the lead.
+Lillard said afterward he danced after his 3 because the song Blow the Whistle was played in the bubble arena, which Lillard called the “East Oakland anthem.”

-After Danny Green’s layup tied it again for Los Angeles, Lillard nailed a 3-pointer.
-Anthony Davis’ dunk got the Lakers within 95-93, but Gary Trent Jr. made a 3-pointer that put Portland up 98-93 before Nurkic dunked to all but seal it.
+After Danny Green’s layup tied it again for Los Angeles, Lillard nailed another 3-pointer.
+Anthony Davis’ dunk got the Lakers within 95-93, but Gary Trent Jr. made a 3-pointer that put Portland up 98-93 before Nurkic dunked to seal it.

 Portland won the first play-in postseason NBA game since 1956, beating Memphis 126-122 on Saturday to make the playoffs for the seventh consecutive season.
 The Blazers were among three teams with losing overall records to make the bubble playoffs.
 No team below .500 had advanced to the postseason since 2015.